jclary-31/Forecast/README.md

 The following code can either :
 - give forecast for a given location, it needs a location as city, country or it needs a position (lat,lon).
 - give wind energy production in a USA state.
 I wanted to do it for US energy market, but I didn't find the required information.
 I think it exist somewhere on the internet.
+The code exploit vectorized interpolation to get wind at all wind farm in once (for a given date)

-For energy production, the forecasts is now fixed for Texas, because Texas is the state with the largest number of wind farms, because I found a clear estimation of the coefficient factor, and most importantly because Texas and because the forecast I get are easy to compare with Ercot market prediction (Ercot~ Texas), see https://www.ercot.com/gridmktinfo/dashboards/combinedwindandsolar
+For energy production, the forecasts is now fixed for Texas, because Texas is the state with the largest number of wind farms, because I found a clear estimation of the coefficient factor, and most importantly because Texas' forecasts are easy to compare with Ercot market prediction (Ercot~ Texas), see https://www.ercot.com/gridmktinfo/dashboards/combinedwindandsolar